cleon30/Bounty-Questions/README.md

 Your submission should include the following:
 1. Your `Token ID` (address) from the url above.
 2. The `Signature` of your mint .
-3. Time it took to deploy your program.
+3. Time it took to complete the Fungible Token Tutorial.

 ## **2. SPL Tokens: Create your first Non Fungible Token (NFT)**